pedroclobo/phoronix-benchmark-infra/README.md

 - `RESULTS_PATH`: Path to install the programs and store the results of the benchmarks.
 - `PROFILES_FILE`: Path to the profiles file containing the tests to run.
 - `NUM_CPU_CORES`: Number of CPU cores to use (both during compilation and benchmarking).
+- `PIN_CMD`: Command wrapper around the benchmarking script (can be used to pin the process to a specific CPU).

 ```json
 {